 Data-driven testing enables testers to execute a large number of test cases with minimal effort.
 By automating the process of generating and feeding test data into the test cases, testers can execute tests quickly and efficiently, saving time and resources.
+Perfect for test automation.
 This allows for faster test cycles, quicker identification of defects, and faster resolution of issues, leading to faster time-to-market for software applications.

 Increased Test Accuracy